nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 # Glossary
 **Wishful Shrinking**: Can refer to name of the application as a whole or to the app’s storage file<br>
-**Fridge**: A personalised storage that contains all the ingredients that a user has<br>
+**Fridge**: A personalised storage that contains all the ingredients that you have<br>
 **Recipe**: A set of cooking instructions that describes how to prepare a meal and the ingredients required<br>
 **Ingredient**: Food that can be used to prepare a particular dish according to a recipe<br>
-**Consumption**: A counter which calculates and displays the calorie intake of a user based on the recipes consumed as well as a list of recipes consumed<br>
+**Consumption**: A counter which calculates and displays your calorie intake based on the recipes you have consumed as well as a list of recipes consumed<br>
 **Drawer**: Page that layers above left section of the window when the `select` command runs and closes when the `close` command runs<br><br>

 --------------------------------------------------------------------------------------------------------------------